microbitsk/microbit.github.io/README.rst

 -----------------

-micor:bit SK Website
+micorbit:Slovakia Website
 ####################

-`Python SK Website <https://www.microbit.sk>`_, built with `Flask <http://flask.pocoo.org/>`_ from which static HTML is generated.
+`micorbit:Slovakia Website <https://www.microbit.sk>`_, built with `Flask <http://flask.pocoo.org/>`_ from which static HTML is generated.

 Contributing
 ------------

 From community to the community.
 Contributions are welcome.
-Read our `contribution guide <https://github.com/pyconsk/www.python.sk/blob/master/doc/contributing.rst>`_ and feel free to join, we would love to hear from you.
+Read our `contribution guide <https://github.com/microbitsk/microbit.sk-website/blob/master/doc/CONTRIBUTING.rst>`_ and feel free to join, we would love to hear from you.

 Project structure